Eazyisreal/Portfolio/README.md

 This project is licensed under the MIT License.

 ## Contact
-If you have any questions or would like to get in touch with me, please visit the Contact page on my website or email me at [eazyisreal@gmail.com](mailto:eazyisreal@gmail.com).
+If you have any questions or would like to get in touch with me, please visit the Contact page on my website or email me at [my mail](mailto:eazyisreal192@gmail.com).
 Thank you for visiting my portfolio website!